Modcrab/Brew_With_A_View/README.md

 - Compatible with Brothers In Arms (recommended).
 - Incompatible with UI replaces (E3 Hud, Vladimir UI etc.)
 - Compatible with font replacers, though I can't guarantee the meditation clock menu will still look nice.

+## Installation
+- Install like any other mod.
+- Run Script Merger to ensure this mod's changes aren't overwritten.